theMungai/Book-finder/README.md

 cd Book-finder
 - Open it with your preferred IDE
 ```
-3. Open with Live Server
+3. Open with Live Server to your favorite browser